EuroSprinter: ES 64 F4

 The ES 64 F4 is an electric freight locomotive with 6,400 kW power and a top speed of 140 km/h, in Germany the reporting name is Class 189.
 It is also equipped for passenger service, but seldom used in that role.
 ES 64 F4 is equipped for all four electric systems commonly used in Europe (15 and 25 kV AC, 1.5 and 3 kV DC).
 Because limited space inhibits installation of all safety systems, Class 189 is equipped with various packages giving partial European coverage, e. g.
 Germany and Switzerland.
 The braking system includes an electrical energy recovery system.

-As well as being in service with Deutsche Bahn AG as Class 189, it is also utilized by SBB as Class RE 474 and in service with PKP as class EU45.
+As well as being in service with Deutsche Bahn AG as Class 189, it is also utilized by SBB as Class Re 474 and in service with PKP as class EU45.
 Some units are available to let from the Dispolok locomotive pool.

-ES 64 U
+ES 64 U (Taurus)

 Based on the Eurosprinter concept the ES 64 U was developed as a universal electric locomotive with a top speed of 230 km/h.
 The series ES 64 U is only capable of operating on the 15 kV 16.7 Hz AC supply.
 It is in service in Austria with ÖBB as Class 1016.
 Unlike the F series, all U series are equipped with quill drive instead, thus reducing the track forces.
 The ÖBB assigned the protected name Taurus to Class 1016 (and later to the Classes 1116 and 1216); since then all ES 64 U+ series are widely known as 'Taurus' locos.